ropensci/MODIStsp/README.md

 ### On Windows

-1. Install and load the `gWidgetsRGtk2` package:
+To install `MODIStsp`, just install the package from CRAN:

+`install.packagaes("MODIStsp")`

+However, if the `GTK+` library is not already installed on your system, installation may fail.
+In that case, please install and load the `gWidgetsRGtk2` library beforehand:

 ``` r
 install.packages("gWidgetsRGtk2")